OlimilO1402/Sys_Timers/README.md

 * XTimerL uses the API function timeGetTime together with a locale variable of datatype Long
 * XTimer  uses the API function QueryPerformanceCounter with a locale variable of datatype Currency

 How does it work?
+1. It measures the time in a continuous loop, and fires when the interval is reached
+1. In every cycle the XTimer measures the time the program needs during one cycle and subtracts it from the timer interval.
+   This idea comes from my friend BAGZlash and it makes the XTimer more accurate and stable.
-The new XTimer does not make use of Windows Events, instead it works with the Listener pattern.
+2. XTimer does not make use of Windows Events, instead it works with the Listener pattern.
 This is well known in the Java-world, you can do this in VB the same way, just by using an interface.
-There is the Interface IListenXTimer with 2 function stubs "Sub Frames(FPS)" and "Sub XTimer()" every object who wants to "listen" to XTimer-messages has to implement this interface.
+There is the Interface "IListenXTimer" with 2 function stubs "Sub Frames(FPS)" and "Sub XTimer()".
+In other languages Interfaces start with the letter "I", some people say it is because the "I" stands for Interface.
+I say, the I is not an abbreviation, in fact it's a word, it just stands for I, like me, ego, ich.
+So for the XTimer the Interface says "I Listen to XTimer" ... and I do whatever, whenever XTimer says I have to.
+Every object who wants to "listen" to XTimer-messages simply implement this interface.

 ```vba
 Interface IListenXTimer
 Public Sub XTimer()
 Public Sub Frames(ByVal FPS As Long)
 ```

-"Sub Frames" fires every second and is just for displaying the frames per second.
+"Sub Frames" fires every second and is e.g. for displaying the frames per second, or a count-down
 "Sub XTimer" fires of course every interval.
-The property Interval is of datatype Single to get or set the timer-interval in milliseconds.
-But you could also use the property FPS.
+The "Property Interval" is of datatype Single to get or set the timer-interval in milliseconds, for this you can also use the "Property FPS".

 ```vba
 class XTimer
 Public Property Get Interval() As Single